CS Minor

 • Email subject and filename

-The CS minor advisor and CS admin receives hundreds of requests per year for the CS minor degree.
+The CS minor advisor and CS admin receives hundreds of requests per year for the CS minor.
 Please make sure to respect the template given when emailing them, in particular the subject line and filename.
 This will ensure that we can treat your questions in a timely manner, with no emails/files getting lost.
 It will also make it easier for us to retrieve your information in future contact.